pratt12/tableau_proj/README.md

 # Tableau_Dashboards
-Tableau Dashboards for some specific instances and then moving on to a full fledged project.
+Tableau Dashboards for some specific instances on a database as an exercise to sharpen my skills.

 Annual Bonus analysis for some employees based on their Regions.
 <img width="931" alt="image" src="https://github.com/pratt12/tableau_proj/assets/69366735/11628246-0700-4c56-b64e-3b898167b868">